aneeshdurg/AirBrush/README.md

 	-v  displays the video input with detected points.

 	-c Allows to specify the BGR values of the color of the brush being detected.

-	   (Default is yellow)
+Default is yellow.

 	-m(duration) sets the click duration to (duration).
 Default is 3s.